open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-node/README.md

 ### resourceDetectors

-Configure a resource detectors.
+Configure resource detectors.
 By default, the resource detectors are [envDetector, processDetector].
 NOTE: In order to enable the detection, the parameter `autoDetectResources` has to be `true`.

 ### sampler